 Indulge in 19th-century life at Old Sturbridge Village in Massachusetts.
 Photo courtesy of the village

 Old Sturbridge Village, the largest outdoor history museum in the Northeast, depicts a rural New England town of the 1830s.
-Included in its 200 acres are more than 40 original buildings, including homes, meeting houses, a school, farm and three water-powered mills.
+Included in its 200 acres are more than 40 original buildings, including homes, meeting houses, a school, a farm, and three water-powered mills.
 Children can interact with farm animals and the museum’s costumed staff.
 A picnic area is available, and you can feed your sweet tooth with the museum’s famous 1830s-era cookies and ice cream.
-The beloved children's book Charlotte's Web comes to life this summer at the village with live performances of the story and a tour of the reconstructed Allen family piggery.
 Sturbridge is about 90 minutes from both the New London and Bridgeport ferry terminals.

 The Amazing World of Dr. Seuss Museum – Springfield

-A version of this story was published in 2015.
-It was updated in June 2018.
-Writer Thien August contributed additional reporting.
+A version of this story was first published in 2015.
+Writer Rebekah Yahoves contributed additional reporting.